jgswift/detectr/README.md

 ### Within

-Limits detection to a certain time-span
+Limits detection to a certain time-span.
+This limiter may be applied to any aggregator.

 ```php
 class User {